 6 Time Mastery Strategies to Free Up a Full Day Each Week to Build Your Business

 We recently did a survey of business owners of companies with under $50 million per year in sales.
 One of the questions we asked them was what was the single biggest reason why you haven’t been able to grow your company as fast as you would have liked.
-One of the biggest limiting factors holding these business owners and their companies back was the shortage of time (35% of the respondents).
+One of the biggest limiting factors holding these business owners and their companies back was the lack of time mastery.
+(35% of the respondents).

 Too many business owners point to their overly full days and say, “See, I’m so busy doing the job of my business that I don’t have time to step back and build my business.”